zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 ---
 layout: distill
-title: How well do the meta-CL algorithms perform at scale?
+title: Pushing Meta-Continual Learning Algorithms to the Limit
 description: Coming soon to a pull request near you!
 date: 2026-04-27
 future: true